 The Stable outlook reflects ICRA's expectation that the company will be able to maintain a steady credit profile, supported by its plan to increase its BC portfolio and grow its AUM.
-Moreover, the expected recoveries from its written-off accounts and the GoA would support its profitability and capitalisation profile, going forward.
+Moreover, ICRA notes that the company continues to get recoveries from its written-off/delinquent accounts, which, along with the expected recoveries from the GoA, would support its profitability and capitalisation profile, going forward.